xma711/notebook/iot/wsn/arduino/README.md

 Ethernet shield
 ------------------------

-There are ethernet shield and wifi shield.
+There are Ethernet shield and WiFi shield.
 Both have their own libraries.

-The ethernet shield allows an arduino to connect to an ethernet network.
+The Ethernet shield allows an arduino to connect to an Ethernet network.
 It can act as a client or as a server.
 Normally it runs TCP, but there is a library for it to use UDP.